 I'm originally from a small Midwestern farm town, but now call the Chicago suburbs home.
 The only time I've left the Midwest for more than vacation was to live in Pennsylvania for a summer.
 I made sure to take advantage of beautiful hiking trails before coming back to cornfields.

-When I'm not cooking - or eating - I love to spend time outside, go to farmer's markets, travel, watch Netflix documentaries, and work out.
+When I'm not cooking (or eating) I love to spend time outside, go to farmer's markets, travel, watch Netflix documentaries, and work out.
 You can find me in front of a TV during most Chicago sports games (Bears, Blackhawks, Bulls, Cubs.
 In that order.)

-Hello, my name is Julia and I am from St. Louis, although I recently moved to the Chicago suburbs.
+Hello, my name is Julia and I am from St. Louis, although I have moved to the Chicago suburbs.
 Despite my location change, I still love my St. Louis Cardinals and Rams, much to the chagrin of my friends and neighbors.

 I love to travel, especially overseas.
-Some of my favorite trips have been to Italy, Greece and Israel.
+Some of my favorite trips have been to Italy, Greece, and Israel.
 I would love to go to Africa and see elephants (my favorite animal) in their natural habitat.
 When I'm not on the go, I love just sitting on my couch and watching reality shows on Bravo for hours at a time.

 Hi, I’m Julia!
 I’m from the Chicago suburbs.
-I graduated from Northwestern University (Go ‘Cats!) with an English degree and a Spanish minor, so languages and linguistics are huge loves of mine.
+I graduated from Northwestern University (Go, ‘Cats!) with an English degree and a Spanish minor, so languages and linguistics are huge loves of mine.
 I’m also 100% Polish, so you can imagine all those languages bouncing around my head all day.
-I’ve actually managed to slip Spanish words into a conversation with my Polish grandmother once, and she’ll never let me live it down.
+I actually managed to slip Spanish words into a conversation with my Polish grandmother once, and she’ll never let me live it down.

-Hi I’m Julie!
+Hi, I’m Julie!
 I was born, raised, and currently reside in the lovely town of Evanston.
 For all you Tina Fey fans out there, it’s also the setting of the cinematic masterpiece, Mean Girls.
 I’m a big fan of Chicago sports teams, especially the Bulls and the Blackhawks.

-I recently graduated from the University of Illinois with a degree in Advertising and a minor in Communication.
-My favorite classes were always my copy writing and graphic design classes.
+I graduated from the University of Illinois with a degree in Advertising and a minor in Communication.
+My favorite classes were my copy writing and graphic design classes.
 I loved figuring out how to make a roll of toilet paper look glamorous or how to convince someone to wear Crocs (you shouldn’t, by the way) through cleverly spun words and images.

 I’ve always had a little bit of a crafty side.
 My mother was an artist for some time, so my childhood was full of broken crayons, dried out markers, and paint-splattered carpets.
-In grade school, my classmates used to commission me to finish their art projects for them – a task I was more than willing to complete.
+In grade school, my classmates used to commission me to finish their art projects for them—a task I was more than willing to complete.
 I still appreciate art and continue to take classes today, making Prime a perfect fit for my writing and crafting interests.

 I get a love of knitting from my mom and a love of cooking from my dad.
 Because I have enjoyed crafting and making a mess in the kitchen for years, working at Prime Publishing seemed like a natural fit.
-Being able to come to work and share my passion with others as the editor of FaveSouthernRecipes and Cheap Eats and Thrifty Crafts is a wonderful experience.
+Being able to come to work and share my passion with others as the editor of FaveSouthernRecipes.com and Cheap Eats and Thrifty Crafts is a wonderful experience.

 When I am not at work, I am most likely to be voraciously reading young adult novels, writing obsessively in my journal, shouting at a tennis match, running, watching too much TV, or consuming an inadvisable amount of caffeine.

 Hi!
-My name is Laura, and I am from Glenview, Illinois, very close by our offices in Northbrook.
+My name is Laura, and I am from Glenview, Illinois, which is very close by our offices in Northbrook.
 I am a graduate of Saint Louis University, where I studied English and Film Studies.
 After going to school in St. Louis, I lived there for a little over two more years, and worked at a television station and a book distribution company.

 As those who are close to me know, I love cupcakes, little things, fluffy dogs, DIY projects, and Johnny Depp…and not necessarily in that order!

 Hi!
 I’m Melissa and I’m so happy to be part of the Prime Publishing team!
 I am a lover of all things creative, from scrapbooking to cake decorating, knitting to origami.
-I love finding new ways to use old things and coming up with cost effective ways to decorate my little Chicago apartment.
+I love finding new ways to use old things and coming up with cost-effective ways to decorate my little Chicago apartment.

-Prior to working at Prime, I spent four years in book publishing, where I specialized in craft and puzzle books…so I feel right at home here!
-I have always tried to surround myself with creative people, and I think I hit the jackpot at Prime!
+Prior to working at Prime, I spent four years in book publishing where I specialized in craft and puzzle books, so I feel right at home here.
+I have always tried to surround myself with creative people, and I think I hit the jackpot at Prime.

-I am a graduate of Northern Michigan University, where I majored in English Literature and minored in public relations and Native American Studies.
-While in college I did some freelance writing for various on and off campus publications, including the NMU alumni magazine and a local Native American newspaper.
+I am a graduate of Northern Michigan University, where I majored in English Literature and minored in Public Relations and Native American Studies.
+While in college, I did some freelance writing for various on and off campus publications, including the NMU alumni magazine and a local Native American newspaper.

 When I’m not working, crafting, or baking, I’m browsing old book stores, watching Mad Men, or fostering my love of creativity on my personal blog, The Hob-bee Hive.
 I dream of one day opening my own bookstore/coffee shop/bakery combo...or starring in a movie with Alan Rickman…whichever comes first!

 Hi!
-My name is Mollyhall, and I hail from all over the place--I was born in New Jersey, raised between Virginia and D.C., and recently graduated from New York University with a degree in Comparative Literature and Anthropology.
-I've always been a bit of a "jump first, ask questions later," kind of person.
+My name is Mollyhall, and I hail from all over the place—I was born in New Jersey, raised between Virginia and D.C., and graduated from New York University with a degree in Comparative Literature and Anthropology.
+I've always been a bit of a "jump first, ask questions later" kind of person.
 My favorite thing in the whole world is traveling, and I've been lucky enough to do a lot of it.
 My move to Chicago and to Prime Publishing has definitely been an adventure.

 I’m proud to say that I’m the first female to major in Creative Writing at Augustana and that I paved the way for future writers at Augie.
 For the entirety of my senior year, I began writing what will hopefully be my first published creative non-fiction novel.

 Hi, I'm Nina!
 Born and raised in suburban Chicagoland, it's hard to imagine living anywhere else.
 From time to time, my husband and I fantasize about retiring to Colorado, but that is a long way away.
 I spend most of my free time with my children, who are 7 years and 5 years old.
 I love to cook and bake, and so do they, so it's pretty much a daily family affair at our house.
-I grew up in a house where both my parents cooked, and not just the usual meat and potatoes fare...from a very young age, my siblings and I were exposed to more eclectic meals including Indian curry, Spanish paella, homemade Chinese food, and more.
-I credit my parents with instilling in me a love of not only eating food, but making it as well.
+I grew up in a house where both my parents cooked, and not just the usual meat and potatoes fare...from a very young age, my siblings and I were exposed to more eclectic meals, including Indian curry, Spanish paella, homemade Chinese food, and more.
+I credit my parents with instilling in me a love of not only eating food, but of making it as well.

 Given that I have two small children who love to craft, my family room is overrun with various crafting supplies, and their artwork adorns much of our house.
-Since I definitely consider myself a foodie, and have discovered a love of crafting as well, working here at Prime Pubishing is a natural fit for me.
+Since I definitely consider myself a foodie, and have discovered a love of crafting as well, working here at Prime Publishing is a natural fit for me.

 I’m a true Midwestern girl.
 I grew up in St. Louis and have lived in the Chicagoland area since college.
-I graduated with a journalism degree from Northwestern University (go Wildcats!) and I have a love of all things media.
+I graduated with a journalism degree from Northwestern University (Go, Wildcats!) and I have a love of all things media.
 I’ve worked for newspapers, magazines, an advertising agency and a TV production company.
-I guess you could call me a Jill of all trades.
-Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel and Biography Channel.
+I guess you could call me a jill-of-all-trades.
+Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel, and Biography Channel.
 They tended to mostly be about crime, so if you’re curious about biker gangs or mafia kingpins, I'm your girl.